ColeFet2006/Study-Sprint/README.md

 This project was developed collaboratively by:

-* Cole Fetterman - Project Structure, Integration, and Deployment
+- Cole Fetterman — Project Structure, Integration, and Deployment
-* Nelson Copete - Styling, Layout Design, and UI Enhancements
+- Nelson Copete — Styling, Layout Design, and UI Enhancements
-* Zamman Qureshi - JavaScript Logic, Timer Functionality, and Data Handling
+- Zamman Qureshi — JavaScript Logic, Timer Functionality, and Data Handling

-The project was built collaboratively with each member focusing on different components of the application.
+Development was conducted collaboratively through group sessions over Discord, where all team members worked together in real time on the project.

+While each member was assigned primary responsibilities, all components of the project were developed with shared input, discussion, and teamwork across the entire group.

 ---